-It will cover an area of over 300,000 square kilometers a day, and orbit the Earth fifteen times a day at an altitude of 514 kilometers and a speed of seven kilometers per second.
-Thanks to its slightly inclined quasi-polar orbit, PAZ will cover the entire Earth with an average revisit time of 24 hours.
+It cover an area of over 300,000 square kilometers a day, and orbit the Earth fifteen times a day at an altitude of 514 kilometers and a speed of seven kilometers per second.
+Thanks to its slightly inclined quasi-polar orbit, PAZ cover the entire Earth with an average revisit time of 24 hours.

 The satellite’s total weight is about 1400kg.
 It is 5 metres high and 2.4 metres in diameter.
 Its radar has been designed to be extremely flexible and has the ability to operate in a large number of configurations, thus supporting a variety of image types and qualities.
 It has 256 GB of image memory and can transmit images to Earth at 300Mbits/second in X-band.

 PAZ provides Earth Observation capabilities for multiple purposes: border control, intelligence, environmental monitoring, protection of natural resources, military operations, enforcement of international treaties, surface monitoring, city and infrastructure planning, monitoring of natural catastrophes and high-resolution mapping, among many others.